IndiraStepanova/AT_pet_project/README.md

 Hi everyone!
-This is repository for my first UI tests I'm developing in Stepik course
+This is repository for my first UI autotests for on-line shop